vanzin/jEdit/README.SRC.txt

   a file called jedit<version_here>-dist-win-finish.tar.bz2 in the dist-folder, configured in build.properties.
 Give that to someone running Windows and ask him to extract the archive and to execute "ant dist-win-finish".
-  The only things that need to be installed for this final step is Apache Ant, Lanch4j, and Inno Setup.
-Prior to running "ant dist-win-finish", the helper has to set up the build.properties file with the path to his Launch4j and Inno Setup installation.
+  The only things that need to be installed for this final step is Apache Ant and Inno Setup.
+Prior to running "ant dist-win-finish", the helper has to set up the build.properties file with the path to his Inno Setup installation.

- - dist-win-finish    finish building the Windows installer (EXE-file) on Windows build the windows installer in the dist-folder, configured in build.properties if building on a box running Winows.
+ - dist-win-finish    finish building the Windows installer (EXE-file) on Windows or via wine build the windows installer in the dist-folder, configured in build.properties if building on a box running Windows or via wine.
 This target is normally only run directly, if someone just has to do the final step that was prepared by "dist-win" or "dist".

  - clean              clean up build.dir and dist.dir